Alwaysproblem/TFServing-setup-tutorial/README.md

 ## RESTful API
 - `instances` means a row of data
 - `inputs` means a column of data
-- if you have mutiple inputs, it should be like
+- if you have mutiple inputs, it should be like (' ' is not working)
 ```json
 {"instances": [
   {